safouane-ahmed-salah/PHP-React-Component/README.md

 there some slight difference in apply setState as we need to connect js event setState to php component

-Note:

-1- make sure the component is wrapped by htmltag (ie: p, div, ...)
+Note: make sure the component is wrapped by htmltag (ie: p, div, ...)

-2- make sure you pass $this->id as id attribute of the top html tag

-3- make sure the $this->id is passed as first param of setState; `phpReact.setState(id, state)`
 ```php
 class CustomComponent extends Component{
     var $state = ['test' => 1];